Waboodoo/HTTP-Shortcuts/docs/variables.md

 <a name="sharing"></a>
 ## Sharing Values into Variables
 In the advanced settings section of a variable you can mark it as *Allow Receiving Value from Share Dialog*.
 This makes it possible to provide the value of this variable through Android's *Share*-dialog, e.g., by sharing a URL or text snippet from another app.
-The variable will then assume the shared value during execution.
+The variable will then assume the shared value during the execution of a shortcut.

 If you enable this option, you will also find a dropdown further down which lets you pick which part of the shared value the variable should assume: the text, the title (if any), or both.

+If you are on Android 11 or newer, you can enhance this by enabling a shortcut as a Direct Share target.
+You will find the checkbox for this in its "Trigger & Execution Settings".
+When this is enabled, the shortcut will appear in the Direct Share sheet, making it easier to quickly share text with that specific shortcut.